 - 1. Now deploy 2 instances one in subnet 1, the other in subnet 2 and associate an EIP with each instance.
-For more information on deploying instances, refer to the steps starting on page 12 - 2.
+For more information on deploying instances, refer to the steps in Deploying Enterprise AWS. - 2.
 Right-click each instance and select: Networking > Change Source/Dest.
-Check and ensure this is disabled
+Check and ensure this is disabled.